 Created in 1959 and located in the Fanshawe Conservation Area, this excellent open-air museum uses hands-on activities and re-enactments to vividly portray the lives of those who settled in the area in the 1800s and into the 20th century.

 Highlights of a visit include the chance to explore four authentic communities from the pioneer days to the 1920s, featuring everything from a school to a church, as well as residential homes and farmsteads.

 Guides in period costumes are on hand to explain traditional crafts, such as weaving and printing, with plenty of opportunities for old and young alike to try their hand at these and a variety of other traditional disciplines.

 The village also hosts numerous events throughout the year.
 One of the most popular is their traditional Christmas Market, featuring seasonal crafts, foods, music, and fun.
 The Denfield General Store sells snacks and light meals such as sandwiches, along with souvenirs and gifts.

 4. Learn about Ontario's History at Museum London

 For those wanting to delve a little deeper into the region's history, plan a visit to Museum London.
-Established in the 1940s, this excellent attraction - part art gallery, part history museum - showcases the region's rich cultural and social history from its First Nations population to the present day.
+Established in the 1940s, this excellent attraction is really part art gallery and part history museum, and showcases the region's rich cultural and social history from its First Nations population to the present day.